MicrosoftDocs/azure-devops-docs/docs/report/sql-reports/migration-guide.md

 > [!NOTE]
 > If you are looking for information about the Azure Analysis Services, see [Azure Analysis Services](https://azure.microsoft.com/services/analysis-services/).

-For information on replacement of a specific SQL Server Reporting Services report, see [Get Analytics insights comparable to those provided by SQL Reporting Services reports](analytics-insights-comparable-sql-reports.md).

 ## General guidance

 As you migrate from using SQL Server Reporting Services to Analytics, note the following information.

-- Analytics is an object-relational mapper, whereas SQL Server Reporting Services data is based on a relational databased and online analytical processing (OLAP) cube.
+- Analytics is an object-relational mapper, whereas SQL Server Reporting Services data is based on a relational database and online analytical processing (OLAP) cube.
 - Analytics doesn't require any maintenance.
 - Analytics stores all work tracking fields, except for HTML/rich-text fields.
 Custom fields are automatically added to the Analytics data store.
 - Always limit your query to the project(s) you have access to.
 You can generate cross-project reports using Power BI, however, queries only return data when you have permissions to view Analytics data for all projects you query.